ryanKinoti/alx-system_engineering-devops/0x00-shell_basics/README.md

-# 0x00 - Shell Baiscs
+# 0x00 - Shell Basics

 The shell scripts in the current directory do the following tasks: